Ratings for “The Oscars” Were Lower in 2018? Should We Ask Why or Look for Longer-Term Trends?

 A Process Behavior Chart is Better

-Here is a “process behavior chart” that I created using data that goes back to 1991 (see this post and this tutorial about the charts — and my upcoming book Measures of Success).
+Here is a “process behavior chart” that I created using data that goes back to 1991 (see this post and this tutorial about the charts — and my book Measures of Success).
 Or, read the classic book Understanding Variation by Don Wheeler.

 The “X chart” and its pair the “MR chart” tell us the “voice of the process.”
 The process behavior chart helps us separate out signal from noise in the data.
 As Wheeler says: